Aki Onda is an artist,

 composer, performer, and curator.

-His works are often catalyzed by and structured around memories—personal, collective, historical—such as his widely-known project, Cassette Memories (2004–ongoing), drawn from three decades of field recordings.
+Onda’s works are often catalyzed by and structured around memories—personal, collective, historical—such as their widely-known project, Cassette Memories (2004–ongoing), drawn from three decades of field recordings.

-Crossing genres, he has been active internationally in art, film, music and performance.
-His artistic collaborators include Michael Snow, Ken Jacobs, Paul Clipson, Raha Raissnia, Ho Tzu Nyen, Loren Connors, Alan Licht, Annea Lockwood, David Toop and Akio Suzuki.
+Crossing genres, Onda has been active internationally in art, film, music and performance.
+Their artistic collaborators include Michael Snow, Ken Jacobs, Paul Clipson, Raha Raissnia, Ho Tzu Nyen, Loren Connors, Alan Licht, Annea Lockwood, David Toop and Akio Suzuki.

-Onda has been active as a curator and organized major performances and exhibitions throughout Asia and North America.
-He was a director of TPAM-Performing Arts Meeting in Yokohama (current YPAM) in Japan from 2016-19.
-He will work at Western Front in Vancouver for artistic programming from 2023-24.
+Onda has been also active as a curator and organized major performances and exhibitions throughout Asia and North America.
+They were Guest Director of TPAM-Performing Arts Meeting in Yokohama (current YPAM), Japan from 2016-19 and currenty work as Curator-at-Large at Western Front, Vancouver.

 Index